 MP says Ottawa underestimated Canadians' desire to travel again after pandemic

-CALGARY - A Liberal MP admits the government may have underestimated Canadians' desire to travel when planning for a return to normal following the end of most pandemic restrictions.
+A Liberal M-P admits the government may have underestimated Canadians' desire to travel when planning for a return to normal following the end of most pandemic restrictions.

 Annie Koutrakis, the parliamentary secretary to the minister of transport, told reporters in Calgary yesterday that planning for a return to normal fell a bit short.